Sindhurarangineni/Sindhura/README.md

 ```

-Then take a look at the resulting file panorama_stitched.jpg
+Then take a look at the resulting file panorama_stitched.jpg.
+The two pictures to
+stitch are taken from [Ramsri Goutham's blog entry on stitching panoramas with OpenCV](http://ramsrigoutham.com/2012/11/22/panorama-image-stitching-in-opencv).

 The way that Java interoperates with OpenCV is fairly faithful to the OpenCV api.
 The classes and methods (indeed many are static) in the resulting Java binding the